 TSC as an important element in the structure deserves a more detailed explanation.
 Its responsibility includes collecting data and information on the nuclear accident, analyzing the data, estimating the possible consequences and preparing technical basis for decisions on protective actions to be taken.
-In order to satisfy these obligations TSC is organized into the following three teams:
+In order to satisfy these obligations TSC is organized into the following three expert groups:

-- team for monitoring (National early warning system with the center in Zagreb, collector stations, thermoluminiscent dosimeters measuring stations, Central Laboratory in Zagreb, mobile units, monitoring and weather forecasts), - team for risk analysis and assessment of potential consequences, and - team for preparation of technical basis.
+- expert group for environmental monitoring (National early warning system with the center in Zagreb, collector stations, thermoluminiscent dosimeters measuring stations, Central Laboratory in Zagreb, mobile units, monitoring and weather forecasts), - expert group for analysis of emergency and estimate of consequences, and - expert group for preparation of technical basis.

-For now, TSC is located in the Ministry of Economy.
+For now, TSC is located in the Ministry of Economy, Labour and Entrepreneurship.
 It is equipped with the automatic monitoring system for early notification, which is one of the most important links in the chain of requirements for the sound functioning of the TSC.
-Data from this system are daily sent to the neighboring Slovenia, according to the bilateral agreement.
-(We expect that sending the data from this system to Hungary will be established soon, according to the bilateral agreement with this country).
+Data from this system are daily sent to the neighboring Slovenia and Hungary, according to the bilateral agreements.